seberm/awesome-vim-bindings/README.md

 - [ ] 'u' - open last closed window/application
 - [ ] Control + w - manage current window
 - [ ] Use 'm' for maximize or for remembering some client? - example: I have focus on my web browser.
 I want remember it under register x - I do 'mx'.
 When I want to run my browser next time...
 I just do '"x'
+- [ ] (Normal mode) Fix problems when running a multi-word command using the "!<cmd>", e.g. "!gnome-terminal" does not work -> error: Failed to execute child process "gnome".
 ```